 You may have achieved some or all of the career goals you established when you were younger.
-If so then great, but is that all there is to life?
-After all, we are humans and we continue to change throughout our lives, so it is natural for our life goals to change with us.
+If so, then great, but is that all there is to life?
+After all, we are humans, and we continue to change throughout our lives, so it is natural for our life goals to change with us.

 Self-fulfillment is as the Merriam Webster dictionary describes it:

-For myself, I felt if I was fully self-employed and free from the corporate structures that bound me, that would be the final step to my self-fulfillment.
+For myself, I felt if I were fully self-employed and free from the corporate structures that bound me, that would be the final step to my self-fulfillment.
 In fact, one of my earliest career goals was that I would work for myself and run my own businesses.

 Freedom From The Office

-After years of commuting, and even more years of working remotely / teleworking I wanted to break free of the office.
+After years of commuting and even more years of working remotely / teleworking, I wanted to break free of the office.
 You may feel the same, attending the same building, parking in the same spot, seeing the same faces every working day for a decade.
 This can be a powerful motivator for change, the will to dig yourself out of the hole of repetition.

 Leaving A Legacy

-But you may be seeking something more, what is leaving a legacy for you?
+But you may be seeking something more.
+What is leaving a legacy for you?
 Is it having a hospital ward or the wing of a museum named after you?
 Is it simply living on in the memory of those you leave behind?
 If you feel that your current path will mean you leave no legacy, then it may be time for a change.

 Giving Back & Helping Others

-You built yourself up from nothing, now you have achieved goals and accumulated material things.
+You built yourself up from nothing; now, you have achieved goals and accumulated material things.
 But you look around, is the world a better place because of your own personal achievements?